99x/serverless-react-boilerplate/README.md

 * Java Runtime Engine (JRE) version 6.x or newer to run dynamodb locally.

 ## Features
-* Support serverless v1.0
+* Support serverless v1.x
 * Support offline development with dynamodb, lambda and API Gateway
 * Support local dynamodb seeds/migrations
 * Build automation in client and server to ease local development
 * Deploy to multiple APIGateways
-* Environment variables with dotenv
+* Use of Environment variables
 * Lambda CRUD operations for a Todo application with live reload
 * React web application to utilize the API

-## Demo
-A todo app built with serverless.
-[View Demo Site](https://evening-brushlands-67444.herokuapp.com/)

-## Extended boilerplate with authentication
-You can find this boilerplate with authentication added on [this](https://github.com/99xt/serverless-react-boilerplate/tree/react-authenticate) branch.

 ## How to develop and test offline?
 We have used [serverless-offline plugin](https://github.com/dherault/serverless-offline) and [serverless-dynamodb-local plugin](https://github.com/99xt/serverless-dynamodb-local) in this boilerplate.
-You can declare your table templates and seeds in `offline/migrations` folder just like the `todo.json` template.
+You can declare your table templates and seeds in `offline/migrations/` folder just like the `todo.json` template.
 When you spin up the offline server, these tables will be used as the datasources for your lambda functions.
-Once you are ready to deploy your database and api in AWS use `npm run deploy`.

 ## Production vs Offline
 Thanks to the offline plugin's environment variable `IS_OFFLINE` we can select between local dynamodb and aws dynamodb.